SandeepIB/smbc_reporting_direct_sql/SETUP.md

-# Full-Stack Natural Language to SQL Application Setup
+# Full-Stack Prompts to Insights Application Setup

 This guide will help you set up and run the complete application with both CLI and web interfaces.